Cheap Japanese food under $10

 8. Kazan Japanese Cuisine

-You’ll be hard-pressed to find anywhere that serves Unagi Don with such an impressive portion at just $8.
-The unagi is steeped in a rich teriyaki sauce and broiled to a supple tenderness.
+You’ll be hard-pressed to find anywhere that serves Unagi Don with such an impressive portion at just $8.50.
+The unagi is steeped in a rich teriyaki sauce and broiled until it’s tender.

-Their Oyakodon ($5) is another noteworthy option, with a chicken katsu lathered in a savoury caramelised onion and egg sauce.
+Their Oyakodon ($5.50) is another noteworthy option, with a chicken katsu cutlet drenched in an onion and egg sauce.

 Address: 335 Smith Street, #02-001, Chinatown Complex Market & Food Centre, Singapore 050335

 Opening hours: Sun-Fri 12pm to 3pm, 5:30pm to 8:30pm

 Tel: 8455 5229

 Kazan Japanese Cuisine is not a halal-certified eatery.